 Zawahiri urged Syrians, many of whom have been calling for international military intervention, not to seek the assistance of the West or other Arab states.
 He also urged Muslims elsewhere to volunteer to help the Syrian uprising against Assad’s “sectarian and agent regime.”

-“I appeal to every Muslim and every free, honorable one in Turkey, Iraq, Jordan and Lebanon, to rise to help his brothers in Syria with all what he can, with his life, money, wonders, opinion and in
+“I appeal to every Muslim and every free, honorable one in Turkey, Iraq, Jordan and Lebanon, to rise to help his brothers in Syria with all what he can, with his life, money, wonders, opinion and in formation,” he said.

 Staff writer Colum Lynch at the United Nations contributed to this report.